The Graduate School administers and awards all Doctor of Philosophy (PhD) programs at Northwestern.

 However, the schools responsible for the details of the curriculum design and teach the program of study.
 Students apply for admission to The Graduate School, and comply with uniform guidelines for candidacy and graduation set forth by The Graduate School and the Bienen School of Music.
 The Bienen School is responsible for the many details of the degree, the actual teaching, advising, and oversight of research.
 For detailed advice, and to become familiar with The Graduate School regulations that govern all PhD degrees at Northwestern, students should work carefully with Bienen School faculty.

 Specializations of study are offered in four fields: Composition and Music Technology, Music Education, Music Theory and Cognition, and Musicology.
-Each curriculum is structured to take full advantage of the many and varied academic opportunities available within the Bienen School and Northwestern University.
+The curriculum is structured to take full advantage of the many and varied academic opportunities available within the Bienen School and Northwestern University.

 Financial Aid and Expectations Top

-PhD students in the Department of Music Studies typically receive two types of funding from The Graduate School: fellowships and graduate assistantships.
-These awards are in the form of a grant to cover tuition costs, and a stipend for living expenses.
-Fellowships do not carry a requirement for service to the Department, but graduate assistantships do, in the form of teaching and/or research assistance to faculty.
+PhD students typically receive two types of funding from The Graduate School: fellowships and graduate assistantships.
+These awards are in the form of a grant to cover tuition costs, a stipend for living expenses, and a health insurance premium subsidy.
+Fellowships do not carry a requirement for service.
+Graduate assistantships require the student to teach or provide general or research assistance to faculty.